2021 Capital Request

 Modernize 36,000 square feet of teaching space for more than 4,500 students on the Duluth campus studying communication, philosophy, history, and art.
-Updates to mechanical and life safety systems will address recent closures due to extreme temperatures.
+Updates to mechanical and life safety systems will address extreme temperatures and improve learning.

 Chemistry Undergraduate Teaching Laboratory

 $102.3 million project total

 Create a 100,000 square foot modern teaching laboratory on the Twin Cities campus to support more than 3,300 undergraduate students.
 The building’s 18 active learning laboratories will provide space for collaboration, lab prep, and academic support.
 U of M Twin Cities' undergraduate chemistry lab enrollment is projected to increase more than 14% from 2018 to 2020.

 $27 million project total